sjbrown/1kfa/mod_guide_player.md

 This doesn't mean every item in the game will weigh your character down.
 During play, a letter from the king or the eggs of a cursed salamander might appear — and those may be weightless or handled purely through narrative.
 But starting gear is balanced with cost — and that includes the burden it brings.

+## Character Creation Complete

+You’ve done it — you’ve brought your character into the world.

+You’ve chosen their name, their gifts, their gear, and their tangled place in the world’s weave.
+You’ve given them a past and a purpose.
+Now, it’s time to discover what fate has in store.

+From here, the GM Guide picks up the thread.
+You’ll shape The Hearth — the bond that ties these adventurers together — and build the first scene of your story: a moment of danger, a call to action, or something stranger still.

+But before you dive into that first breath of shared narrative, the next chapter of this guide will show you the tools for your PC: how to act, react, and improvise with clarity and confidence.

 # Toolbox